-The practical effect of these definitions is to make clear that electronic signatures and documents have the same authority as written ones for purposes of establishing the validity of a collaborative law participation agreement under section 3, notice to terminate the collaborative
+The practical effect of these definitions is to make clear that electronic signatures and documents have the same authority as written ones for purposes of establishing the validity of a collaborative law participation agreement under Section 3, notice to terminate a collaborative law process under Section 4(d), party opt-out of the collaborative law communication privilege under Section 10(a), and party waiver of the collaborative law communication privilege under Section 11(a) (1).

-1 law process under section 4(d), party opt-out of the collaborative law communication privilege under section 10(a), and party waiver of the collaborative law communication privilege under 2 3 section 11(a) (1).
-4 5 "Substantially related."
-Under section 6, a collaborative lawyer and his or her law firm 6 are disqualified from representing parties in "substantially related" matters if collaborative law is 7 terminated.
-The definition of "substantially related" thus determines the scope of the 8 disqualification provision.
-The definition draws upon American Bar Association Model Rules of 9 Professional Conduct Rule 1.9 which provides that "[a] lawyer who has formerly represented a 10 client in a matter shall not thereafter represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former 11 12" Comment [3] to that Rule states that "[m]atters are "substantially related" for purposes of 13 this Rule if they involve the same transaction or legal dispute...."
-The additional broadening 14 language in this definition is included to emphasize that in cases of doubt the disqualification 15 provision should be applied more broadly than narrowly.
-16 17 "Tribunal."
+"Substantially related."
+Under Section 6, a collaborative lawyer and his or her law firm are disqualified from representing parties in "substantially related" matters if collaborative law is terminated.
+The definition of "substantially related" thus determines the scope of the disqualification provision.
+The definition draws upon American Bar Association Model Rules of Professional Conduct Rule 1.9 which provides that "[a] lawyer who has formerly represented a client in a matter shall not thereafter represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former client" Comment [3] to that Rule states that "[m]atters are "substantially related" for purposes of this Rule if they involve the same transaction or legal dispute...."
+The additional broadening language in this definition ("same transaction or occurrence, nucleus of operative fact, claim, issue, or dispute as a matter") is included to emphasize that in cases of doubt the disqualification provision should be applied more broadly than narrowly.
+A collaborative lawyer could not, for example, under this definition undertake representation of a party in a subsequent contested enforcement proceeding related to an agreement reached in a collaborative law process if the proceeding arises from the same "nucleus of operative fact" as the initial matter submitted to the collaborative law process by the parties.

+"Tribunal."
 The definition of "tribunal" is adapted from American Bar Association Model Rules of Professional Conduct Rule 1.0 (m).
-It is included to insure the provisions of this 18 19 act are applicable in judicial and other forums such as arbitration.
-20 21 SECTION 3.
-COLLABORATIVE LAW PARTICIPATION AGREEMENT 22 REQUIREMENTS.
-23 (a) A collaborative law participation agreement must: (1) be in a record; 24 25 (2) be signed by the parties; 26 (3) describe the nature and scope of the matter; 27 (4) state the parties' intention to attempt to resolve the matter in collaborative law; 28 (5) identify the collaborative lawyer engaged by each party to represent the party 29 in collaborative law; and 30 (6) contain a signed acknowledgment by each party's collaborative lawyer 31 confirming the lawyer's engagement.
-32 (b) Parties to a collaborative law participation agreement: 33 (1) may not initiate a proceeding or seek tribunal intervention in a pending 34
+It is included to insure the provisions of this act are applicable in judicial and other forums such as arbitration and is consistent with the broad definition of "proceeding" in subsection (10).